paqtteam/prosemirror-sync/README.md

 - Server-side entrypoints for authorizing reads, writes, and snapshots.
 - Create a new document, online or offline.
 - Debounced snapshots allow new clients to avoid reading the full history.
 - Deletion API for old snapshots & steps.
+By default all steps are kept, but only the original and newest snapshots.
 - Transform the document server-side, enabling easy AI interoperation.

 Coming soon: